 Madonna may feel like she’s empowering women but is she?
 Are we really being empowered by fake images and unrealistic standards?
 Imagine young girls trying to be “empowered” and acting like Miley or Nicki at their schools and future jobs.

 Give in or get out?

-Theses stars have sold themselves and are continuing to do that.
+These stars have sold themselves and are continuing to do that.
 It makes it difficult for other artists who refuse to sexualize themselves to be taken seriously or promoted.
 If I were to look out into the music world I can easily pick out many women that didn’t conform to the music industry standards and walked the long slow path to fame.
 Some didn’t have the staying power that Madonna did although they may have been much more talented, but I can imagine that they are ok with that because they were true to their conscience in the end.
 I love female artists and male artists that are role models.
 Art can coincide with mentoring and the younger generations will always need people that will pay that the price.

 At this point women like Alicia keys are going against the grain and taking back femininity.
 With her recent decision to go sans makeup she’s telling everyone it’s ok to have flaws in front of the camera.
 You’re still beautiful.
 India Arie and other artists of the past have set their own standards.
 I’m not saying one has to wear a burlap sack and no makeup to be empowering, but I think the message we are sending young girls needs to be examined.
 Why are we acting like sex objects?
 Would we do it if there were no men around?
-This is something I’ve wondered as a woman for years and as a child and youth worker I see the impact on the kids.
+This is something I’ve wondered as a woman for years and as a youth worker, I see the impact on teens.
 The product is girls that are trying to act sexy before they can actually read.

 This is a problem.

 We can do our part by promoting talented artists that might not be in the mainstream but are on their way to changing the world as we know it.